-The states held a Joint State hearing on September 5, 2019 to adopt recreational white sturgeon fishing regulations in the Columbia River above Wauna.
-The states adopted a two-day fishery on September 21 and 28 (both Saturdays) in the Columbia River from the permanent angling deadline at Bonneville Dam downstream to Wauna power lines and in the Cowlitz River in Washington.
-The daily bag limit on retention days was one white sturgeon with a 44-inch minimum FL and a 50-inch maximum FL, and the annual limit was two fish including any sturgeon harvested previously during the year.
+Public testimony at the Joint State hearing on September 3, 2020 supported the states' proposal for a two-day retention fishery in the Columbia River above Wauna on September 12 and 19, (both Saturdays) when other fishing opportunities were very limited.
+The states adopted the two-day recommended fishery in the Columbia River from the permanent angling deadline at Bonneville Dam downstream to Wauna power lines and in the Cowlitz River in Washington.
+The daily bag limit on the retention days was one white sturgeon with a 44-inch minimum FL and a 50-inch maximum FL, and the annual limit was two fish including any sturgeon harvested previously during the year.